jonathandunn/c2xg/README.md

 Given a language-specific CxG, the get_vectors and learn_usage functions convert that grammar into a vector representation of texts or sentences (i.e., one unit per line in the input files).
 There are two modes and three quantification methods for creating vectors:

-	vector_scope = "CxG+Units": Constructions and lexical / POS / semantic features
+	vector_scope = "Full": Constructions and lexical / POS / semantic features
 	vector_scope = "Lexical": Only lexical features
 	vector_scope = "CxG": Only construction features

-	expand_check == True: Allow complex constituents to fill slots in extracted features relative_freq == True: Quantify using the relative frequency of the feature in given sentence or text (as negative logarithms) relative_freq == False: Quantify using unadjusted raw frequency of the feature use_centroid == True: Extract vectors with centriod normalization learned using learn_usage.
+	relative_freq == True: Quantify using the relative frequency of the feature in given sentence or text (as negative logarithms) relative_freq == False: Quantify using unadjusted raw frequency of the feature use_centroid == True: Extract vectors with centriod normalization learned using learn_usage.
 This is functionally equivalent to TF-IDF scaling

 	Centroid normalization first finds the probability of a given feature in the background corpus.
 This is stored after running learn_usage in separate centroid_df models for the full grammar and for the lexical-only features.
-During extraction, if centroids are used for representation, this is converted into negative logarithms of the inverted joint probability of each feature occuring as many times as it does in a document.
+During extraction, if centroids are used for representation, this is converted into negative logarithms of the inverted joint probability of each feature occuring as many times as it does in a message.

+	*Note: Feature extraction is stable in v 0.1 but not in v 0.2